When your side conversation becomes a lesson in heroism, courage and everyday resilience

 While it's admirable to not want to eat anything with a face, you and I face serious health issues if we don't make sure we supplement what we aren't taking in through food.
 She's taking that into consideration.
 That isn't just smart.
 At the risk of repeating myself, that's Olympic quality self-care.

-I could go on.
-You see my point.
 As I listened to her berate her 55 year-old-body for its minor imperfections, I pointed out to her that perhaps -because I need to do this, too- it might be kinder to take stock of the considerable, brave and hard work she has already done to ensure better health and longer life.
 Steps that far too many of us simply don't bother to take.
 Steps that take commitment and work and dedication.

-Besides, by the time you and I are in withing shouting distance of sixty, any body that doesn't show signs of wear and tear, including child birth or stretch marks or the divots of being in life is, to me, kinda proof of not having lived much at all.
+Besides, by the time we are in withing shouting distance of sixty, any body that doesn't show signs of wear and tear, including child birth or stretch marks or the divots of being in life is, to me, kinda proof of not having lived much at all.
 So it strikes me as a little unfair to no longer like our bodies when the inevitable happens.
 Say, gravity.
 Say, wrinkles.
 You get it.

 Look, when I say things like this I am speaking to myself, which we all do.
 I forget to give myself credit not for only the great dignity of effort, but for those seemingly small but ultimately huge steps towards a better life that end up in, well, a better life.